 Executives looking to start or grow a compliance management program

-Registered speakers for 2015 include representatives from Adobe Systems, Anglepoint Group Inc., Autodesk, Flexera Software, Hewlett-Packard, IBM, KPMG LLP, Netapp Inc., Oracle Corporation, PriceWaterhouseCoopers, Symantec, VMware and more.
-The call for speakers is open!
-Submit your speaker proposal today.
+Registered speakers for 2015 include representatives from Adobe Systems, Anglepoint Group Inc., Autodesk, Flexera Software, Hewlett-Packard, IBM, KPMG LLP, Netapp Inc., Oracle Corporation, PricewaterhouseCoopers, Symantec, Cisco and more.

 Recap of CM Summit 2014